ThomasQuinnKelly/bip-reference-person/os-reference-libraries/README.md

-This page documents the purpose and capabilities of **Ascent Framework** library.
+This page documents the purpose and capabilities of **OpenShift Reference Framework** library.

 ## What is this repository for? ##

-This is a repository for the ascent framework library that would be referenced by the application services for JSR-303 Validation, exception handling etc.
+This is a repository for the framework library that would be referenced by the application services for JSR-303 Validation, exception handling etc.

-See [Ascent Quick Start Guide](https://github.com/department-of-veterans-affairs/ascent-platform/wiki/DEV-:-Platform-Quick-Start-Guide) for the software prerequisites.
+See [Reference Quick Start Guide](https://github.com/department-of-veterans-affairs/os-svc-reference-spring-boot/wiki/DEV-:-Platform-Quick-Start-Guide) for the software prerequisites.